pimoroni/i2cdevice-python/README.md

 You should generally aim for a 1:1 representation of the hardware registers in the device you're implementing, even if you don't plan to use all the functionality.
 Having the full register set implemented allows for the easy addition of new features in future.

-Checkout the libraries listed below for real-world examples.
+Check out the libraries listed below for real-world examples.

 # Features